• Skip to primary navigation

-Bonded fluxes are manufactured by binding an assortment of powder together and then baking at a low temperature.
-The major advantage is that additional alloying ingredients can be added to the mixture.
+Bonded fluxes are a type of welding flux that is made by binding together an assortment of powders, and then baking them at a low temperature.
+The major advantage of using bonded fluxes is that they can have additional alloying ingredients added to the mixture.
+This allows for more customization and flexibility when it comes to welding projects.

 Related Links